ShubhamRRana/WaterTankerAppv1/SUPABASE_MIGRATION_PLAN.md

 - [x] Users can sign in
 - [x] Session management working
 - [x] Multi-role support working (users can have multiple roles in database)
-- [ ] RoleEntryScreen allows users to select role before login (UI implementation pending)
+- [x] RoleEntryScreen allows users to select role before login (UI implementation completed)
 - [x] Login uses selected role directly (no role selection screen after login)
 - [x] Users with multiple roles login with selected role only (even if credentials are same)